jonhare/COMP6237/_includes/cwk2.md

 In this coursework your need to perform exploratory data mining on a data set that we provide.
 You will need to write scripts to parse the data into a usable format, perform some kind of feature extraction and then apply standard techniques to explore relationships between data items, such as K-Means and Hierarchical Clustering, and data-analytic visualisation techniques like Multidimensional Scaling.
 Finally you need to put together a report that details your approach and your findings.

 ##Details
 The data you will be using for this assignment is a set of 24 texts about Antiquity (both classical and secondary literature); the original books have been scanned and run through an Optical Character Recognition system to produce an HTML document for each page.
-The scans and OCR data itself was produced by Google as part of the [Google Books Library Project](https://en.wikipedia.org/wiki/Google_Books_Library_Project).
-A typical scanned page and it's OCR result is shown below:
+The scans and OCR data were produced by Google as part of the [Google Books Library Project](https://en.wikipedia.org/wiki/Google_Books_Library_Project).
+A typical scanned page and its OCR result is shown below:

 <div style="text-align:center">
 <div style="float:left">